 We have been reviewing London's restaurants for their vegetarian and vegan options for about a year now.
 The London food scene is ever evolving and every day we seem to be discovering a new place to eat or a new dish on a menu; we are more encouraged every day that plant-based food is becoming more mainstream.
-In honour of Veganuary we've compiled a list of our top 5 vegan restaurants.
+In honour of Veganuary we've compiled a list of our top 5 vegan restaurants in London.
 These places made it on our list for the quality of their food, creativity of the dishes and for their commitment to sustainability too.
 We hope that you will enjoy them too.

 A vegan restaurant/food studio in Dalston from the incredibly talented chef, Kirk Haworth.
 With more than 15 years cooking in modern Michelin kitchens the menu provides a Michelin quality vegan dining experience.
 Plates tops our list for its set five-course menu of seasonal, organic food focusing on vegetables, fruits and wild herbs.
 It’s a saturday only restaurant in a very East London setting.